Should I File a Claim?

 - Was anyone injured?

-- Was there damage to someone else's vehicle or property?
+- Did you damage someone else's property or vehicle?

 - Is it unsafe to live in your home or drive your car?